Sign Up for a Free Account

 4. Vasculopathy

-This chapter will cover thyroid eye disease, idiopathic orbital inflammatory syndrome, malignant orbital tumors, and orbital cellulitis.
+This essay will cover thyroid eye disease, idiopathic orbital inflammatory syndrome, malignant orbital tumors, and orbital cellulitis.

-The most common orbital disease is thyroid eye disease, accounting for 47% of orbital disease, followed by lymphoproliferative disorders in 10.2% (39).
-The third most common is orbital inflammatory syndrome, accounting for approximately 5%.
+The most common orbital disease is thyroid eye disease, accounting for 47% of orbital disease, followed by lymphoproliferative disorders, accounting for 10.2% (41).
+The third most common disease is orbital inflammatory syndrome, accounting for approximately 5%.

 Thyroid eye disease was previously called Graves orbitopathy.
-The historical background behind naming the disease “Graves” goes back to 1835 when the Irish physician Robert James Graves described a patient with goiter and proptosis.
-The German physician Karl von Basedow reported the same group of symptoms independently in 1840.
-Other names for the same disease are Parry disease, Begbie disease, Flajani disease, and Marsh disease.
-These names are derived from physicians in the early 1800s.
-But in the 12th century, a Persian physician named Sayyid Ismail Al-Jurani had noted the association between goiter and proptosis, reporting it in his “Thesaurus of the Shah Khwarazm” (26).
+The historical background behind naming the disease dates to 1835 when the Irish physician Robert James Graves described a patient with goiter and proptosis.
+The German physician Karl von Basedow reported the same symptoms independently in 1840.
+Other names for the same disease are Parry disease, Begbie disease, Flajani disease, and Marsh disease derived from physicians in the early 1800s.
+But in the 12th century, a Persian physician named Sayyid Ismail Al-Jurani had noted the association between goiter and proptosis, reporting it in his “Thesaurus of the Shah Khwarazm” (27).

 This is an article preview.